- Computer Graphics

-Michael Misha Kazhdan, an associate professor of computer science, is considered a leader in image and geometry processing, particularly in surface reconstruction and shape analysis.
+Michael Misha Kazhdan, a professor of computer science, is considered a leader in image and geometry processing, particularly in surface reconstruction and shape analysis.
 He is affiliated with Johns Hopkins’ Institute for Data Intensive Engineering and Science (IDIES).

 His research group is interested in developing data structures and algorithms for efficiently reconstructing high-resolution surfaces from large point clouds, and developing new techniques for analyzing the geometry of 3-D shapes, providing a means for performing shape retrieval from databases of 3-D models.
 Kazhdan has developed about 20 software programs including PoissonRecon, which has been used by the National Aeronautics and Space Administration (NASA) in reconstruction of the Martian landscape data acquired by the Curiosity rover, and others such as TextureSignalProcessing and ShapeGradientDomain.

 Kazhdan is a recipient of a National Science Foundation CAREER Award and was given the Microsoft Research Outstanding Collaborator Award in 2016.
 He serves on the program committee for the Association for Computing Machinery (ACM) SIGGRAPH conference, is an associate editor for the ACM journal Transaction on Graphics and is papers co-chair for the Symposium on Geometry Processing.